Sparse Temporal Disaggregation: Sparse Temporal Disaggregation

 \subsection{A General Regularised M-estimation Framework for Temporal Disaggregation}

-To facilitate stable estimates of the modelling parameters in the Chow-Lin temporal disaggregation procedure even when $p \geq n$, we propose a regularised M-estimation framework.
-We name this framework sparse temporal disaggregation (spTD).
 With large scale data sets now becoming popular, developing parsimonious models contains numerous advantages.
 By imposing the assumption that only a relatively small subset $K = |\{\beta_r \neq 0\}|$ of the $p$ possible indicators may actually be active in the model, this gives us scope to achieve good performance in increasing the accuracy of estimators by discarding noisy information and helps towards revealing underlying characteristics in the data.
 The empirical performance of sparse modelling has been examined in various settings by \citet{meinshausen2010stability} and \citet{buhlmann2014high}.

-Mirroring the two-step framework seen in Equation (\ref{TDframework}) to construct high frequency estimates $z_j$ for $j=1,\dots,m$, we propose to study estimators of the form:
+Mirroring the established \cite{chow1971best} temporal disaggregation approach to construct the high frequency estimator $\hat{\by}_q$, we propose to study estimators of the form:

-where we explicitly index the solution as a function of $\rho$ to denote dependence on this rotation.
-This estimator incorporates a \emph{regularising penalty function} in conjunction with the classic Chow-Lin cost function to encode the assumption of sparsity.
+where we explicitly index the solution as a function of $\rho$ to highlight dependence on this parameter.
+This estimator incorporates a regularising penalty function in conjunction with the classic Chow-Lin cost function to encode the assumption of sparsity.
 It does this by shrinking coefficients of indicator series, $\beta$, towards zero that cause a large least squares score in the Chow-Lin cost function.
 By doing so, we simultaneously select important indicator series and estimate their regression coefficients with sparse estimates.
 This will significantly reduce the variance in moderate dimensions and enable accurate estimators in high dimensions.
 Not only is this novel in the area of temporal disaggregation, working with a GLS cost function in the high dimensional setting has to-date received little attention in the statistics literature.